joshkitt/cloud-certification/aws/aws-csaa.md

 - Versioning
    - Set at the bucket level
    - Any file that is not versioned prior to enabling versioning will be version "null"
-- Stores data across a minimum of 3 Azs
+- Stores data across a minimum of 3 AZs
 - Enables url access to files (based on permissions)
 - Can provide upload __transfer acceleration__ using AWS Edge Locations
 - Configurable rules for data lifecycle